 Laura Sandu, Nebojša Milikić, Saša Perić, Ovidiu Pop, Emil Vasilache and Valentin Cernat are the first – from a much longer and always to remain an incomplete list – colleagues that accepted our invitation to talk about the whens, whats, hows and whys of reading together.
 The process of researching and convincing our colleagues to participate was built up on the run and eventually led to the decision to also include an interview among each other, in an attempt to start a process of reflection on a collaboration that started in 2017 and slowly became an open ended process, or an activity without an end at all.

 The interviews and conversations are accompanied by a series of drawings that have been made in direct connection with the collective readings in the frame of the current project, since these readings were the ones to trigger other kinds of processing knowledge and of visual expression, in a much aimed and unexpected process for political emancipation.

-Noa Treister, Livia Pancu & Florin Bobu
+Curated by Noa Treister, Livia Pancu & Florin Bobu

 Contributions by: Sasa Peric, Laura Sandu, Nebojsa Milikic, Valentin Cernat, Vladimir Us, Ovidiu Pop, Emil Vasilache